-• Report of a tornado, hurricane, or other severe weather or natural phenomenon that could strike the facility and adversely affect reactor safety systems.
+- Receipt of bomb threat affecting the reactor building. - Report or observation of a tornado, hurricane, or other severe weather or natural phenomenon that could adversely affect the reactor building. - Fire within the reactor building not extinguished within 15 minutes.

 Summary of Actions: